unyt-org/uix/docs/manual/11 Functions and Contexts.md

 ## Contexts in a UIX app

-In UIX, we use the term 'context' to describe a module scope on a specific endpoint that was created at a specific time.
+In UIX, we use the term 'context' to describe a module scope on a particular endpoint that was created at a specific time.
-This context contains variables that can be accessed inside the context and also be exported.
+This context contains variables that can be accessed inside the context and exported within the context.

 To give an example, a context could be uniquely identified by the following parameters:
   * Module https://cdn.unyt.org/example/module.ts
   * Endpoint @example
   * Created on 4/20/2023 01:23

 When the endpoint is restarted and the same module is loaded again, a new context is created.
 This can be prevented by using [eternal modules](#restorable-contexts-eternal-modules).

 In general, UIX distinguished between two context types:

  * **Backend context**: a module loaded on a backend endpoint
  * **Display context**: a module loaded on a frontend endpoint

 Values and functions can exist in different contexts within a UIX app.
 They can also be moved between contexts and exist in multiple contexts at once.

-The **origin context** of a value is the module context in which the value was originally created.
-This can be a backend or frontend context.
+The **origin context** of a value is the module context where the value was originally created.
+This can be a backend or a frontend context.
-When a value is moved to another context, this new context is called the **host context**.
+When a value is moved to another context, the new context is called the **host context**.
-For a given value, more than one host context can exist at the same time.
+There can be more than one host context for a given value.

 ## Functions